Petro Doroshenko: Hetmancy and Treaty of Andrusovo

-Poland withdrew from the right-bank Ukraine due to numerous peasant and cossack uprisings, whose rebels sought to secure their liberties with military support from countries other than Poland and Moscow.
+Poland withdrew from the Right-bank Ukraine because of the numerous peasant and Cossack uprisings by rebels, who sought to secure their liberties with military support from countries other than Poland and Moscow.
 They found it in the realm of the Ottoman Empire, the Crimean Khanate.
-In the beginning the first Hetman recognized by Crimea was Sotnyk (captain) Stepan Opara from the Medvedesky company.
-However, that same summer of 1665 he was replaced by Doroshenko.
-In order to strengthen his new position, Doroshenko introduced reforms in hope of winning the respect of the rank and file Cossacks.
+In the beginning, the first hetman recognized by Crimea was Medvedivka Sotnyk (captain) Stepan Opara.
+However, in the same summer of 1665, he was replaced by Doroshenko.
+To strengthen his new position, Doroshenko introduced reforms in hope of winning the respect of the rank and file Cossacks.
 Doroshenko would often organize general councils where he would listen to the lower classes' opinions.

-And in order to rid himself of the dependence on the starshyna (senior officers), the hetman created the Serdiuk regiments which consisted of 20,000 mercenary infantry units who took orders only from him.
-When his hetmancy began, Doroshenko, like all right-bank hetmans, followed a pro-Polish line, but he quickly changed this policy upon hearing the signing of the 1667 Treaty of Andrusovo.
-The treaty officially divided Ukraine between Russia and Poland, with Russia gaining sovereignty over left-bank Ukraine and Poland acquiring right-bank Ukraine.
-Once the news reached Doroshenko, he reportedly suffered a seizure upon learning of Ukraine's partitioning.
+To rid himself of the dependence on the starshyna (senior officers), the hetman created the Serdiuk regiments which consisted of 20,000 mercenary infantry units, which took orders only from him.
+When his hetmancy began, Doroshenko, like all right-bank hetmans, followed a pro-Polish line, but he quickly changed that policy upon hearing the signing of the 1667 Treaty of Andrusovo.
+The treaty officially divided Ukraine between Russia and Poland, with Russia gaining sovereignty over Left-bank Ukraine and Poland acquiring Right-bank Ukraine.
+Once the news reached Doroshenko, he reportedly suffered a seizure upon learning of the partition of Ukraine.
 Doroshenko quickly deserted his pro-Polish position and decided to seek aid from the Ottoman Empire.